Tenor Router

 A feeAdjuster is an ICallbackFeeAdjuster contract used to correctly size takeUnits when the action's callback charges a fee that consumes part of the user's budget.
 Without an adjuster, the router's default budget→units conversion (RouterLib.budgetToUnits) over-sizes the take and busts the budget; for fee-less callbacks, no adjuster is needed.

-When set, the adjuster is called twice:
+When set, the adjuster is consulted twice:

 beforeDispatchreplaces the default budget conversion.
-It returns the largesttakeUnitswhose effective fill (after fee) does not exceed the remaining batch budget.afterDispatchis called once the take settles.
+It returns the largesttakeUnitswhose effective fill (after fee) does not exceed the remaining batch budget.afterDispatchis consulted once the take settles.
 It reports the realized fee back to the router, which shifts the action's recorded fill in the taker-worsening direction so the post-batch price band reflects what the user actually paid.

 Clamps and fee adjusters are typically paired for callback-fee operations (e.g. a Midnight renewal where the renewal callback charges a fee).